 That means content marketing differs from traditional marketing, public relations, and communications practices.
 Creating content marketing similar to sales presentations or traditional marketing collateral won’t work.
 Instead, think of content marketing more like publishing.
 The reality is, all brands are now publishers.
 And as more brands recognize the potential of content marketing, they are devoting more budget, time, and resources to this rapidly evolving area of marketing.
 As Harvard Business Review points out, “Marketers do need to think more like publishers, but they also need to act more like publishers if they are ever going to be able to hold an audience’s attention.
 If you can’t create a compelling experience, it doesn’t really matter what your content strategy is: it will fail.”

-As an alternative to the hard-to-measure merit of traditional advertising and one-way communications, content marketing is a much more effective means of marketing.
+As an alternative to the hard-to-measure merit of traditional advertising and one-way communications (the U.S. ad industry has lost “approximately 50% to 60% of the signal fidelity from third-party identifiers” because of changes to Apple and Firefox’s browser, according to IAB), content marketing is a much more effective means of marketing.
 It creates more relevant content and better two-way customer relationships all throughout the customer lifecycle in a non-threatening, non-salesy way.

 70% of companies are increasing content marketing investment, with 43% increasing staff levels. — Curata

 As for B2C, a MarketingProfs and Content Marketing Institute study reports that 61% of marketers expected an increase from the previous year in their content marketing spending and 29% planned to keep their content marketing spending the same.